cabalmail/cabal-infra/docs/github.md

 1. Log in to your Github account.
 2. Navigate to the newly forked repository.
 3. From the repository, navigate to Settings, and then Secrets.
 This should show any Actions secrets by default.
 If you see any other secrets settings, navigiate to Actions secrets.
-4. Create two secrets, one called AWS_ACCESS_KEY_ID and the other called AWS_SECRET_ACCESS_KEY.
-Store the key ID and secret that you created in the [AWS setup](./aws.md) in step 10.
+4. Create three secrets, one called AWS_ACCESS_KEY_ID, another called AWS_SECRET_ACCESS_KEY, and a third called AWS_REGION.
+Store the key ID and secret that you created in the [AWS setup](./aws.md) in step 10, and the region that you have chosen.
+The region should match what you specify in your [Terraform configuration](./terraform.md).
 5. [Set up a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 The scope should be repo and workflows.
 You will need this token when you set up Terraform.